argodev/study/docs/ctf/portswigger.md

 Of course, clicking the link completes the challenge.

-### DOM XSS in jQuery selector sink using a hashchange event
+### :material-gauge-empty: DOM XSS in jQuery selector sink using a hashchange event

+!!! question
     This lab contains a DOM-based cross-site scripting vulnerability on the home page.
 It uses jQuery's `$()` selector function to auto-scroll to a given post, whose title is passed via the `location.hash` property.

     To solve the lab, deliver an exploit to the victim that calls the `print()` function in their browser.

----

 Ok, this one was a little weird, only because it took me a bit to a.) understand what they wanted me to do and b.) wrap my head around the who-sends-what-to-whom part of things.
 Once I figured out what the code on the vulnerable site was doing, I then headed over to the exploit server and, leaving the first few fields with their default values, set the body to: